-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Deutruck GmbH, he or she may at any time contact our Data Protection Officer or another employee of the controller.
-The Data Protection Officer of the Deutruck GmbH or another employee shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Deutruck GmbH, he or she may, at any time, contact any employee of the controller.
+An employee of Deutruck GmbH shall promptly ensure that the erasure request is complied with immediately.

 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-The Data Protection Officer of the Deutruck GmbH or another employee will arrange the necessary measures in individual cases.
+An employees of the Deutruck GmbH will arrange the necessary measures in individual cases.

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Deutruck GmbH, he or she may at any time contact our Data Protection Officer or another employee of the controller.
-The Data Protection Officer of the Deutruck GmbH or another employee will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Deutruck GmbH, he or she may at any time contact any employee of the controller.
+The employee of the Deutruck GmbH will arrange the restriction of the processing.

 Each data subject shall have the right granted by the European legislator, to receive the personal data concerning him or her, which was provided to a controller, in a structured, commonly used and machine-readable format.
 He or she shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.